polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-application-logic/use-macros-in-a-custom-pallet.md

    pub trait Config: frame_system::Config {
      /// Because this pallet emits events, it depends on the runtime's definition of an event. type RuntimeEvent: From<Event<Self>> + IsType<<Self as frame_system::Config>::RuntimeEvent>;
+      /// Pallets use weights to measure the complexity of the callable functions.
+      /// Configuring weights is outside the scope of this tutorial, so we will leave it empty for now. type WeightInfo;
    }
    ```